encoredev/encore/docs/quick-start.md

 cd your-app-name
 ```

-Then while in the app root directory, run your app.
+Then while in the app root directory, start your app by running:
 ```bash
 encore run
 ```